Initiating a Deal

 • Historical completion volume and success rate — Displayed directly in search results; contracts with high volume and success rates are more reliable

-• Protocol fee — Different contracts charge differently; call protocolFee() to check
+• Protocol fee — Different contracts charge differently; call protocolFeePolicy() to check the fee description

 • Read instruction() — The contract's authoritative manual, written on-chain and immutable.
 Always read before creating a deal